 Semester 1: May of the year prior

 Semester 2: October of the year prior

 It can take time to properly research the programs and destinations that are right for you.
-You will need to start applying for a Semester or Year-long Fee-paying program approximately 6 months prior to when you would like your experience to take place.
+You will need to start applying for a semester or year-long non-partner program approximately 6 months prior to when you would like your experience to take place.

 Semester 1: October of the year prior

 Semester 2: May of the same year